Sangddong/Javascript/LIST/ITERATION.md

 (1) **What is `map`**?
 - A method used to iterate over elements in an array and returns new Array so **chaining is possible**
 - If you don't use the returned array from `map`, it's considered an anti-pattern(=inefficient code).
 (In this case, use `forEach` or `for ... of` instead.)
+- It executes the given `callbackFn` once for each element in the array, with the following arguments:
+  - element:
+  > the current element being processed.
+  - index:
+  > the index of the current element.
+  - array:
+  > the array that `forEach` was called on.
+  >
 (2) **Use of `map`**
 - Unlike `forEach`, `map` returns new Array.
 ``` javascript